sanderdlm/ultralight-directory/README.md

 # Ultralight directory
-Compiled list of ultralight vendors and their wares, organized per region and gear type, with basic information visible on-the-fly and a quality rating
+Compiled list of ultralight vendors, organized per region and gear type, with basic information and a quality rating

 ## Ranking system